Weird lives of San Diego influencers

 “I haven’t stepped foot in this [Fashion Nova] actual storefront,” commented RaShonne D., “but if it’s anything like their online experience — stay away.”

 RaShonne, 37, is a senior product manager who lives in Carmel Valley.
-She purchased a couple pairs of women’s jeans from the Fashion Nova website in February and she left a 1-star Yelp review on the women’s clothing, accessories and lingerie shop, which is based out of Los Angeles.
+She purchased a couple of pairs of women’s jeans from the Fashion Nova website in February and she left a 1-star Yelp review on the women’s clothing, accessories and lingerie shop, which is based out of Los Angeles.
 “I contacted Fashion Nova as well as PayPal to complain about not receiving the package that was allegedly delivered to my home while I was there, and was given the runaround,” she commented in part.
 “I’m grateful that I didn’t spend much with this company, and hope both they and OnTrac appreciate the $44 profit.”

 She then left a similar 1-star review on the Yelp page for OnTrac, a courier and delivery service business based out of Miramar.
 It read in part: “They allegedly delivered a package to my home, and guess what wasn’t outside of my door — my package.”